Home - Book Preview

 “Good enough.”

-Jack and Jeff shared a good laugh at Marisa Knox’s reaction to seeing her son climbing out of a police cruiser that first morning.
+Jack and Jeff laughed at Marisa Knox’s reaction to seeing her son climbing out of a police cruiser that first morning.
 She’d been upset until they let her off the hook, explaining the situation when she appeared to be about to explode.

 Jeff joined Jack Dwadczik at the track every morning that summer, regardless of the weather.
 Jeff soon learned that Jack had been a military policeman in the Army.
-Jack introduced Jeff to wide-arm and diamond push-ups, and coached better form for his regular push-ups.
+Jack introduced Jeff to wide-arm and diamond push-ups and coached a better form for his regular push-ups.

-After seeing his dedication, Peter Romanov offered suggestions to Jack Dwadczik for drills that Jeff could practice to improve his skills.
-Coach Romanov wanted to work with Jeff one-on-one over the summer, but that would violate the rules of the Massachusetts Interscholastic Athletic Association; he was required to wait for the official start date for practice.
+After seeing his dedication, Peter Romanov suggested drills Jeff could practice to improve his skills to Jack Dwadczik.
+Coach Romanov wanted to work with Jeff one-on-one over the summer, which would violate the Massachusetts Interscholastic Athletic Association rules.
+Therefore, he was required to wait for the official start date for practice.

 Two